In the Church of England, a Deanery Synod is a gathering convened by the Area Dean and/or the Joint Lay Chair of the Deanery Synod.

 It consists of all clergy licensed to a benefice within the deanery, plus elected lay members.

-There is a deanery synod for each of the twenty five deaneries in the diocese and the rules which apply to all of these deanery synods are set out in the file below.
+There is a deanery synod for each of the twenty one deaneries in the diocese and the rules which apply to all of these deanery synods are set out in the file below.

 The functions of a Deanery Synod are: